 I’d welcome other ways to make the use of instruments more instrumental to bards.
 Or is “backup for when you can’t sing” reason enough to carry a lute?

-2022-04-15: The cinematic Weapon Master works w/ lots of weapons.
-Sadly, those w/ a “U” Parry get cheated out of a key benefit: the reduced penalty for multiple parries.
+2022-04-15: The cinematic Weapon Master works with lots of weapons.
+Sadly, those with a “U” Parry get cheated out of a key benefit: the reduced penalty for multiple parries.

 Idea: Let Weapon Master eliminate the “U” (but not reduce the multiple parry penalty).

-Example: Weapon Master that covers axes & maces changes an axe’s Parry from 0U to 0, a lifesaver in combat.
-However, multiple parries w/ the axe take the usual -4 penalty, not halved for Weapon Master.
+Example: Weapon Master that covers axes and maces changes an axe’s Parry from 0U to 0, a lifesaver in combat.
+However, multiple parries with the axe take the usual -4 penalty, not halved for Weapon Master.